SteveUnderScoreN/SMSpamConfig/README.md

 Export the current Antispam settings as a backup and import 'SM17 spamConfig-reset with recommended defaults.json' from this repositiry.
 ## RBL/URIBL settings for SM16
 Export the current Antispam settings and take a copy of your exported spamconfig.xml as a backup
-Download SM16spamconfigupdates.xml from this repositiry
+Download 'SM16 spamConfig updates.xml from this repositiry
 Edit the spamconfig.xml and find the line;
 ```
 <ReverseDNSEnabled>True</ReverseDNSEnabled>